-Infectious diseases are those that are transmitted from person to person by direct or indirect contact.
-Viruses, bacteria, parasites, and fungi all cause infectious disease.
+Infectious diseases are transmitted from person to person by direct or indirect contact.
+Certain types of viruses, bacteria, parasites, and fungi can all cause infectious disease.
 Malaria, measles, and respiratory illnesses are examples of infectious diseases.

-Simple preventative measures, like frequent hand washing, can cut down on disease transmission.
+Simple preventative measures, such as frequent hand washing, can cut down on disease transmission.

-Infectious diseases are most commonly transmitted through direct person-to-person contact.
+Infectious diseases are commonly transmitted through direct person-to-person contact.
 Transmission occurs when an infected person touches or exchanges body fluids with someone else.
-This can happen before a person is aware that they are ill.
-Respiratory illnesses and sexually transmitted diseases (STDs) are some of the diseases that can be transmitted this way.
+This can happen before an infected person is aware of the illness.
+Sexually transmitted diseases (STDs) can be transmitted this way.

-The spray of droplets during coughing and sneezing can spread infectious disease.
-You can even infect another person through the droplets created when you speak.
-Droplets fall to the ground within a few feet, so this type of transmission requires close proximity.
+The spray of droplets during coughing and sneezing can spread an infectious disease.
+You can even infect another person through droplets created when you speak.
+Since droplets fall to the ground within a few feet, this type of transmission requires close proximity.

 Some organisms can live on objects for a short time.
-If you touch an object, such as a doorknob, soon after an infected person, you are exposed to infection.
+If you touch an object, such as a doorknob, soon after an infected person, you might be exposed to infection.
 Transmission occurs when you touch your mouth, nose, or eyes before thoroughly washing your hands.